 We found 7 internists who accept Humana HMO Open Access Copay 100/1000 near Elizabethtown, KY.

-Dr. Socorro Bella-Oropilla's area of specialization is general internal medicine.
-On average, patients gave her a rating of 0.5 stars out of 5.
-She is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Bella-Oropilla is a graduate of Far Eastern University, Nicanor Reyes Medical Foundation.
+Dr. Socorro Bella-Oropilla practices general internal medicine in Elizabethtown, KY and Louisville, KY.
+She has a 0.5 out of 5 star average patient rating.
+Dr. Bella-Oropilla accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+She is a graduate of Far Eastern University, Nicanor Reyes Medical Foundation.

 Conditions / Treatments